Full licensed & Insured Tree Services

 What is Winter Pruning?

-What is Summer Pruning?
+What is Summer Pruning of Tree Branches?

 Summer pruning is ideal for shaping and growth control since trees are actively growing and can quickly heal from pruning wounds.
 Summer pruning selectively removes excess foliage and shapes the canopy.
 By doing so, it encourages compact growth and reduces the risk of limb breakage during storms.